Management Response

 Responsible Deadline Status Comments

 Conduct periodic debriefings on SPF to HQ, regional and country leaderships including through capacity building workshops/training.
-SPF Team 2025/12 Initiated Check-ins with SPF-funded deployments have been focused on clarifying reporting updates for the annual donor report and expectations for new deployments.
+SPF Team 2025/12 Completed Check-ins with SPF-funded deployments have been focused on clarifying reporting updates for the annual donor report and expectations for new deployments.
 Ongoing technical and advisory support to COs and ROs receiving deployments/HR surge capacity through SPFIII focuses on strengthening reporting as per the program standards and requirements, also in alignment with SP indicators.
-Furthermore, organized briefings bringing together CO/RO representatives will be coordinated in November 2025 to enable sharing of experiences and lessons learnt across regions.
+This is an ongoing support process throughout the implementation of SPFIII but the system is already put in place.

 Continue sharing annual reports, briefs, evaluation reports and highlighting programme’s results with regional and country offices and relevant HQs departments including through thematic communities of practice.
 SPF Team 2025/12 Completed Annual reports and annual briefs shared widely.
 Regional Director sits on the Internal Board bringing in country and regional perspectives.
 For example, in the recent Annual Meeting (October 2025), Regional Offices were represented by the ECA Regional Director reflecting on the SPF contribution to the WPP, WEE and WPS agenda.